 Air Assault School is necessarily physically and mentally demanding, as Soldiers will be required to handle heavy equipment and perform dangerous tasks under extremely stressful conditions.
 Successful candidates must possess a keen eye for detail and a dedication to meticulous preparation.

 Cadet Troop Leader Training

 There are two leadership opportunities within the Cadet Troop Leader Training (CTLT) Platoon Leader.
-The CTLT Platoon Leader Program which consists of platoon leader positions identified by active Army, Army Reserve, and National Guard units both CONUS and OCONUS.
+The CTLT Platoon Leader Program consists of platoon leader positions identified by active Army, Army Reserve, and National Guard units both CONUS and OCONUS.
 Non-SMP MSL III cadets are assigned to the CTLT Platoon Leader program by their PMS and must successfully complete Advanced Camp before proceeding to their assigned position.
 CTLT Platoon Leader positions do not require an application.
-Cadets are assigned for a period of three-weeks with CONUS units and four-weeks with OCONUS units.
+Cadets are assigned for a period of three weeks with CONUS units and four weeks with OCONUS units.
 Positions are allocated to each Brigade via CCIMM.
 Brigades allocate positions to battalions.
 Cadets receive an Officer Evaluation Report upon completing the Platoon Leader assignment.

 All CTLT positions are linked to a specific regiment of Advanced Camp.
 As a result, attendance to the specific regiment is mandatory.
 The assigned regiment will not be changed to accommodate personal situations.